frypatch/The-Price-of-Remembering/book/CHAPTER_33.md

 I looked down at the crossbow bolt jutting from my shoulder.
 A length of blackened oak, its shaft split and splintered.
 I could feel the weight of it, the pressure at my back where the tip had lodged.
 “I did,” I said, my voice tight with pain.
 “Tricked a porcupine out of it.
 Though I’m afraid I’ve stained it red.”

-“That happens sometimes,” Auri said, her whimsy fading as she took my arm with surprising firmness.
+“That happens sometimes,” Auri said, taking my arm with surprising firmness.
 “Sit here.
 We’ll make it proper again.”

 Sim moved closer, studying the wound for the first time since we stopped running.
 “Merciful Tehlu,” he gasped.
 “That looks awful.”

 Auri paid him no mind.
 She tore a strip from her sleeve with unexpected efficiency and set it aside.
-Her fingers traced the splintered shaft, testing its stability.
+Her fingers traced the splintered shaft, testing how it held.
 She looked up at me, her eyes worried.
 “It kissed the stone too hard,” she whispered.
 “Broke itself trying.
 Won’t come out whole.”

 Wil’s eyes traced the bolt’s length.
 “The fletching’s in the way.”